 Individual or group therapy can be extremely useful, because we know that depression is very much a part of these diseases.
 Social interaction can also improve mental health and help you feel more at home in your life.
 “Be someplace every day where you get some social stimulation,” Ferguson says.
 “Go get coffee and talk to people behind the counter or visit the library and talk to the librarian.
 Just sitting behind a computer is not enough.”

 There is a tendency for people who are in pain to isolate themselves, so even if you can’t get out, websites like CreakyJoints.com can provide reliable information and let you connect with others with similar experiences in a safe environment.
 “The people on these websites are funny, thoughtful, creative, and inspired,” she says.
 “There’s a huge benefit to having that kind of safe place to interact.”

 Ultimately it’s important to pace yourself so that you can manage your disease but also have a life.
 “Don’t feel you have to do everything at once.
 Just do what feels comfortable.”

 CreakyJoints has a handy map to help find an arthritis support group near you.

-Be sure to talk to your doctor before beginning a new diet or exercise regimen, or if you have questions about available RA and PsA treatment options.
+Be sure to talk to your doctor before beginning a new diet or exercise regimen.